bpb27/rewa/NOTES.md

 - just put the params in there and call the script?
 - or get the JSON from TMDB and then put it in a file
 - could make a "new-movie-migration" script to generate the boilerplate

-- some more interesting data in TMDB - popularity, vote_average, spoken_language, production countries - can get everything thru the movie endpoint (5k)

 - about w/ a google form or link to github to open an issue